JWalkerMailly/Gmod-NVGBase/README.md

 	Name = "first_goggle_name",

-	-- Whitelist should be a table of playermodels.
+	-- Whitelist should be a table of playermodel strings.
 	Whitelist = nil,

 	-- Full screen material overlay.